YusufSecgin/YusufSecgin/README.md

 ## Tech Stack

 - Python
-- Java
 - C++
 - Flask
 - HTML / CSS / JavaScript
 - MySQL / SQLite (basic)

----

-## Projects

-### AI Powered Music Recommendation App
-A Python application that integrates with the Spotify API to analyze user listening habits and generate AI-based music recommendations.

-### City Population and Mapping System
-A desktop application built with Python that displays population data and geographical information of cities using map visualization.

-### Flask AI Chatbot
-An AI chatbot web application developed with Flask and integrated with an AI API to generate responses to user inputs.

 ---